 / Police badge.
 Known to be issued to "sworn" NSW Police on duty, as the Governor's Mounted Escort.
 Only two

 of the original examples are thought to have survived.
 One is on display at the Justice and Police

 * See below about replicas.

-Of note: There may have been an earlier NEW SOUTH WALES MOUNTED POLICE helmet
+Of note: There may have been another NEW SOUTH WALES MOUNTED POLICE plate, parts

 Victoria Crown "VR" cypher NSW Police Helmet plate.
 Circa

 Most likely the first helmet plate style issued and worn by